Willow Oaks Stingrays

 Welcome swimmers and parents as the Willow Oaks Stingrays Swim Team begins another season.
 One of the aims of the swim team is to provide an opportunity for our young people to participate in an activity that requires self-discipline, dedication and team spirit, while at the same time having fun.
 THE TEAM PHILOSOPHY is to be competitive, while allowing as many swimmers to participate as possible.
 We have put together the following information that should be helpful.

-Registration for the 2017 season can be completed on the Willow Oaks Swimtopia site (register).
-Board members will be available during the Parents Meeting to assist with registration.
+Registration for the 2018 season can be completed on the Willow Oaks Swimtopia site (register).
+There will be an In-Person registration session on May 5 from 9a-12pm at the pool.
+"Parent packets" will be available during dry land practice the week of May 21-25.

 1.For safety reasons, swimmers must be able to swim the length of the pool, in a reasonable amount of time, using a competitive stroke of choice.
 If swimmer is unable to do so by the Intrasquad meet, they will be asked to complete swimming lessons and meet the requirement before returning to practices and being included in swim meets.